WaldWober/Xtreme-Gardening/README.md

 - Press the spacebar during the game to fire your weapon.

 ### Extra Info
--All bushes take two shots to kill.
+- All bushes take two shots to kill.
 Bushes that have taken a hit are are shown by having an angry face.
--3 shield powerups (which will fully repair the ship's shield) will drop in set locations over the course of the game.
+- 3 shield powerups (which will fully repair the ship's shield) will drop in set locations over the course of the game.
--Every wave will be harder than the last!
+- Every wave will be harder than the last!

 ## The Game Screen
 ![Screenshot](https://raw.githubusercontent.com/WaldWober/Xtreme-Gardening/master/Extreme%20Tutorial%20Image.png)